Some Characterizations Of Mixed Renewal Processes: Examples

+In this section, we provide two groups of examples: The first one (Examples \ref{exa} to \ref{exd}) shows that the perfectness assumption for the probability measures as well as the countability assumption for the $\sigma$-algebras involved in Theorems \ref{21}, \ref{9} and in Corollary \ref{21a}, are essential for the validity of the equivalences obtained therein.

-In this section, the existence of $(P,\mathbf{K}(\vT))$-MRPs with prescribed distributions for their claim interarrival processes as well as for the parameter $\vT$ is proven by an application of Proposition \ref{31}.
-As a consequence, a method of constructing concrete examples of MRPs is provided.
+In the second group of examples (Examples \ref{12} to \ref{16}), the existence of non-trivial probability spaces admitting $(P,\mathbf{K}(\vT))$-MRPs with prescribed distributions for their interarrival processes as well as for the parameter $\vT$ is proven, providing in this way a method of constructing such processes.
+As a consequence, concrete examples of MRPs are presented.
+It is also worth noticing that our construction relies on Proposition \ref{31} and allows us to obtain probability spaces that satisfy all assumptions of Theorems \ref{21} and \ref{9}.

+It follows an example to show that the perfectness assumption for the probability measures $P_{X_i}$ in Theorem \ref{21} and its Corollary \ref{21a} is essential for the validity of the equivalences of $(i)$ to $(v)$.